Construction Leadership Group

 The Construction Leadership Group consists of senior executives from government agencies with significant construction programs or responsibilities.

-View Construction Leadership Group Membership List.
+View Construction Leadership Group membership list (PDF,80KB)

 Aboriginal participation in construction policy

 The policy has been developed to support greater participation by Aboriginal people in government construction projects across NSW.
 The aims of the policy are consistent with the OCHRE(link is external) (Opportunity, Choice, Healing, Responsibility and Empowerment) - the NSW Government’s plan to improve outcomes for Aboriginal people across all sectors of the community.